docker-archive/classicswarm/docs/install-manual.md

         $ docker ps

-3. Shut down the primary master, replacing `<id_name>` with the container id or name (for example, "8862717fe6d3" or "trusting_lamarr").
+3. Shut down the primary master, replacing `<id_name>` with the container's id or name (for example, "8862717fe6d3" or "trusting_lamarr").

         docker rm -f <id_name>